Guidelines for Preparing Plans of Study

 - Students who have completed and defended the MS thesis in our program should submit a Doctoral Plan of Study by the beginning of the semester following the semester in which they defended the thesis and before initiating the General Doctoral Exam process.

-To begin the Plan of Study process ask Thane Bryant to send you a link to the Plan of Study Worksheet for your program and cohort.
+To begin the Plan of Study process ask Thane Bryant to send you a link to the Plan of Study Worksheet for your program and cohort OR find the link at the end of these instructions.
 It will guide you through the process of deciding what should be on your Plan of Study.
 If your program has revised their requirements since your cohort started and you would like to proceed under the revised requirements, let Thane know which cohort's requirements you intend to follow and he will make sure you get the correct worksheet.

 1. Assemble an MS Thesis Committee or Doctoral Committee and identify the committee members on the Plan of Study worksheet.

 The student's advisory committee approves the plan of study and is responsible for conducting examinations and supervising thesis and dissertation research.
-The chair of the advisory committee is referred to as the "major professor."
+The chair of the advisory committee is also referred to as the "Major Professor."

 The student need not retain the same major professor or committee for the MS and Ph.D. degrees.
-All advisory committee appointments are subject to approval of the Department Chair and the Dean of the Graduate School through Plan of Study approval.
+All advisory committee appointments are subject to approval of the Department Chair and the Dean of the Graduate School through the Plan of Study/Committee Selection approval process.
 Changes in committee membership and committee chairs must be approved via a "Revision of Existing Plan of Study" form processed through Thane Bryant.

 2. Review the courses you are required to take for your degree (as indicated on the Plan of Study Worksheet) and enter the data requested on the worksheet for each such course.